silverlogic/baseapp-backend/baseapp-follows/README.md

 # BaseApp Follows

-Reusable app to enable User's follows on any model, features like like/dislike or any other follows type, customizable for project's needs.
+Reusable app to enable any model follow/unfollow any model.

 ## Requirements: